-I was brought up in Sutton Coldfield and moved to Staffordshire at the age of 22.
-After growing a successful business, I got involved with community issues.
-That sparked my interest in politics and I have been working hard to get things done ever since.
+I've lived in wonderful Staffordshire nearly all of my adult life.
+I was so lucky to develop a successful business which I sold, aged 38, and soon after got involved with community issues.
+That sparked my interest in politics and I have been trying to get things done which benefits local people and our area, ever since.

-Creating Staffordshire’s young Police Cadets Service is another election promise I have kept.
+Launching Staffordshire’s Police Cadets Service is another 2012 election promise I have kept.
 The idea is to develop life skills, build confidence and encourage good citizenship for 14 to 17 year olds.
-I am delighted that this has been adopted by many PCCs across the country.
-It’s enhancing young lives and turning others around for the better.
+It's gone from strength to strength with 300 youngsters learning and developing all sorts of life skills and I am delighted that the principle has now been adopted by many PCCs and forces across the country.
+It’s enhancing young lives and improving future prospects for hundreds of youngsters.